WikiMANNia/Mediawiki-Extension-HitCounters/README.md

 Version 0.3.2.3 is compatible with 1.35+.

 - Update - Use Hook [SkinAddFooterLinks](https://www.mediawiki.org/wiki/Manual:Hooks/SkinAddFooterLinks) (since 1.35) instead of [SkinTemplateOutputPageBeforeExec](https://www.mediawiki.org/wiki/Manual:Hooks/SkinTemplateOutputPageBeforeExec). (deprecated since 1.35)

+v0.3.3

+- Add: Output of the text length in the special page "Popular Pages"
+- Add: Variables for configuration in "LocalSettings.php"

+v0.3.4
+- Use: MediaWikiServices

+# Default settings

+* $wgDisableCounters = false;              Set to true to disable them completely.
+* $wgEnableAddPageId = false;              Set to true to display the page id on [[Special:PopularPages]].
+* $wgEnableAddTextLength = false;          Set to true to display the page length on [[Special:PopularPages]].
+* $wgEnableCountersAtTheFooter = true;     Set to false to disable them at the footer.
+* $wgHitcounterUpdateFreq = 1;

 ## Background